joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

 | Shock-path random numbers | numpy PCG64, seed 1 | IMSL generator, seed 1 |
 | Statistics | in-house HP(1600), quarterly aggregation | `hpfilter.m`, quarterly |

-The Howard acceleration and the two search-cost simplifications change iteration counts, not the fixed point; at the authors' converged prices the ten steady-state flows match their published output to ~1e-6 (`--quick` mode; ~1e-5 when the replication calibrates its own prices).
+The Howard acceleration and the two search-cost simplifications change iteration counts, not the fixed point.
+At the authors' converged prices the ten steady-state flows match their published output to ~1e-6 (`--quick` mode; ~1e-5 when the replication calibrates its own prices).

 ### Discrepancies

-1. **Business-cycle volatilities ~5% high.** The aggregate shock path is drawn with a different random-number generator (same seed, different algorithm), so the two simulations average different 5,000-month samples.
+1. **Business-cycle volatilities ~5% high**
+The aggregate shock path is drawn with a different random-number generator (same seed, different algorithm), so the two simulations average different 5,000-month samples.
 Correlations and autocorrelations, which depend far less on the particular path, match to ~0.02, and the gap is uniform across series.

-2. **Variance decomposition (Table 11): 84.9/13.2/1.6 vs 74.1/31.1/−3.8.**
+3. **Variance decomposition (Table 11): 84.9/13.2/1.6 vs 74.1/31.1/−3.8**
-   The exact Elsby–Hobijn–Şahin implementation used by the authors lives in an external spreadsheet, not in their model code; the counterfactual- covariance method used here reproduces the qualitative structure (flows involving U dominate jointly, E&N negligible) but splits U&E vs U&N differently.
+The exact Elsby–Hobijn–Şahin implementation used by the authors lives in an external spreadsheet, not in their model code.
+The counterfactual-covariance method used here reproduces the qualitative structure (flows involving U dominate jointly, E&N negligible) but splits U&E vs U&N differently.
-3. **λ_u = 0.282 vs 0.278 printed in the paper's Table 4.** The authors'
-   calibration (and their derived λ_e = 0.428·λ_u, λ_n = 0.645·λ_u) uses
-   0.282; this replication follows the calibration, and notes the discrepancy in the write-up.

 ## References

 - Elsby, M. W. L., Hobijn, B. and Şahin, A. (2015).
-"On the Importance of the Participation Margin for Labor Market Fluctuations". *Journal of Monetary Economics*, 72, 64–82.
+"On the Importance of the Participation Margin for Labor Market Fluctuations". *Journal of Monetary
+  Economics*, 72, 64–82.
 - Goensch, J. (2025).
 "Lecture 1: Dynamic Programming: Certainty".
 Quantitative Macroeconomics and Numerical Methods, Goethe University Frankfurt.
 - Krusell, P., Mukoyama, T., Rogerson, R. and Şahin, A. (2017).
 "Gross Worker Flows over the Business Cycle". *American Economic Review*, 107(11), 3447–3476.
 - Tauchen, G. (1986).
 "Finite State Markov-Chain Approximations to Univariate and Vector Autoregressions". *Economics Letters*, 20(2), 177–181.
 - Young, E. R. (2010).
-"Solving the Incomplete Markets Model with Aggregate Uncertainty Using the Krusell–Smith Algorithm and Non-Stochastic Simulations". *Journal of Economic Dynamics and Control*, 34(1), 36–41.
+"Solving the Incomplete Markets Model with Aggregate Uncertainty Using the Krusell–Smith Algorithm and Non-Stochastic
+  Simulations". *Journal of Economic Dynamics and Control*, 34(1), 36–41.

 ## Licence